G0rav/image_similarity_search/README.md

 Image similarity search works by extracting embeddings/features from images and comparing them in a high-dimensional feature space.
 The closer the features of two images are in this space, the more similar they are considered to be.
 Process leverages deep learning models and distance metrics like cosine similarity or Euclidean distance to find similarity.

+## **How to Run**
+All the approaches are consolidated in `combined_approaches.ipynb`, which can be executed directly.
+I've used Google Colab for my experiments.

 ## **Implemented Approaches**
 1. **ResNet50**:
    - Pre-trained Resnet50 convolutional neural network used to extract embeddings from images.